Duncan Campbell Scott

 About the author

-Born in Ottawa, Ontario, on August 2, 1862, Duncan Campbell Scott became known as a poet, short story writer, and civil servant.
-He is often grouped with the Confederation Poets, and his writing helped shape a distinct Canadian literary voice in the late 19th and early 20th centuries.
+Born in Ottawa in 1862, Duncan Campbell Scott became known as a poet, short-story writer, and longtime federal civil servant.
+He is often grouped with the Confederation Poets, and collections such as The Magic House and Other Poems and Lundy’s Lane and Other Poems helped establish his place in Canadian literary history.